 3. Remove the stencil.
 Move the stencil away from your skin, revealing your wing.

 4. Line your lower lash line.
 Use your liquid liner to line your lower lash line starting from the inner corner and connecting to your wing at the bottom of your outer corner.
 Keep the line thin toward your inner corner and gradually make it thicker as you get closer to your outer corner.

 5. Line your upper lash line.
-Complete your eyeliner look by creating a thin, fluid line along your upper lash line, connecting with your wing.
+Complete your eyeliner look by creating a thin, fluid line along your upper lash line that connects with your wing.

 Finish the look with a few coats of a mascara that will add some serious length to your lashes, like the L’Oréal Paris Unlimited Lash Lifting and Lengthening Washable Mascara.

-Graphic eyeliner looks, like the double wing, were another popular eyeliner technique of the ‘60s.
-For this look, you’d create a traditional wing in addition to one pointing downward that connects to your lower lash line.
-Be sure to keep a space in-between the two wings for a clean, modern look.
-Complete this look with glossy lips and defined brows.
+Graphic eyeliner looks, like the double wing, were another popular eyeliner technique in the ‘60s.
+For this look, you’d create a traditional wing along with a second wing pointing downward that connects to your lower lash line.
+If you give this a try, be sure to keep a small amount of space in-between the two wings for a clean, modern look.
+Complete the look with glossy lips and defined brows.